 Known as the opposite of estrogen, testosterone is the main sex hormone in males.
 However, like estrogen it is found in both sexes with females producing it in small amounts.
 Biological males produce the majority of testosterone in the testes and a small amount from the adrenal gland.
 This hormone is used for development of the penis and testes, deepening of the voice during puberty, bone growth and strength, libido and production of sperms, muscle size and strength, as well as appearance and growth of facial and pubic hair (20).

 In biological females testosterone is produced in various locations.
 One quarter of the hormone is produced in the ovary, a quarter is produced in the adrenal gland, and one half is produced in the peripheral tissues from the various precursors produced in the ovaries and adrenal gland (21).
 In women this hormone contributes to bone health, sex drive, fertility and menstrual health, as well as breast and vaginal health (1).

-The treatment of high testosterone in both men and women usually requires a combination of lifestyle changes and medication (25).
+The treatment of high testosterone in both men and women usually requires a combination of lifestyle changes and medication prescribed by a physician (25).

 The Bottom Line